Standard Buyer Inspections

 Inspection completed by 5:15 PM

 During the "walk-through" of the property, your inspector will discuss the primary concerns that were found during the inspection.
 He will also provide maintenance recommendations and answer any additional questions you may have.
-If necessary, he can help direct you to appropriate specialists for further evaluation and / or repair.
+If necessary, he may also help direct you to an appropriate specialists for further evaluation and / or repair of a specific item.

-The report is e-mailed to you by the following day.
+Your inspection report is e-mailed to you by the following day.
 Since the report is your property, it is sent only to you (and your agent, if desired).
-We do not share the information with any other individuals (including the seller).
+We do not share the information with any other individuals (including the seller, or any city official).

 What happens after the inspection?

-Once you have had time to review the report, you will talk with your agent and determine what, if any items you will request the sellers to repair prior to closing.
+Once you have had time to review your report, your agent will help you determine what, if any items you will request the sellers to repair prior to closing.
 There are no rules for this, but your inspector and your agent can help instruct you with what types of issues are most commonly requested.

 Safety concerns - of any kind

 This includes items such as: gas leaks, repairs to amateur electrical wiring, repairs to rotting deck connections, request for a safety check of a furnace.

 This includes items such as rotted support posts, or bowing foundation walls.